danneu/klobb/README.md

 });
 ```

-Though be sure to respond with the appropriate 406 status code.
+Though be sure to respond with the appropriate 406 status code if you
+implement your own default branch handler.

 [format]: http://expressjs.com/en/4x/api.html#res.format